irmen/Pyro4/docs/source/tipstricks.rst

 - 500 Internal server error: something went wrong during request processing, response is serialized exception object (if available)

+Look at the :file:`http` example for working code how you could set this up.

 .. index:: current_context, correlation_id
 .. _current_context: